-Coverage will be provided for the diagnosis and treatment of autism spectrum disorders for those who is diagnosed with one of the following disorders as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders:
+Coverage will be provided for the diagnosis and treatment of autism spectrum disorders for a Covered Dependent Child 18 years of age or younger.
+Coverage under this Benefit will be provided for such Covered Dependent Child who is diagnosed with one of the following disorders as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders:

-- 1. Autistic Disorder;

-- 2. Asperger's Disorder; or
+- 1. Autistic Disorder; - 2.
+Asperger's Disorder; or

 - 3. Pervasive Developmental Disorder not otherwise specified.

-Coverage will include:

-- 1. Habilitative or rehabilitative care that is prescribed, provided, or ordered by a Physician or a licensed psychologist, including but not limited to: (1) professional, counseling, and guidance services; and (2) Treatment programs that are Medically Necessary to develop and restore, to the maximum extent practicable, the functioning of the covered child; - 2.
-Medications prescribed by a Physician; - 3.
-Psychiatric or psychological care; and - 4.
-Therapeutic care that is provided by: (1) a speech-language pathologist; (2) audiologist; (3) occupational therapist; or (4) physical therapist licensed in this state.
+Coverage will include: - Habilitative or rehabilitative care that is prescribed, provided, or ordered by a Physician or a licensed psychologist, including but not limited to: (1) professional, counseling, and guidance services; and (2) Treatment programs that are Medically Necessary to develop and restore, to the maximum extent practicable, the functioning of the covered child; - Medications prescribed by a Physician; - · Psychiatric or psychological care; and - Therapeutic care that is provided by: (1) a speech-language pathologist; (2) audiologist; (3) occupational therapist; or (4) physical therapist licensed in this state.